apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

 -----------------------------------------------
 OpenWebBeans User and Development Mailing Lists
 -----------------------------------------------
-Please mail to the user mailing list about any questions or advice about the OpenWebBeans.
+Please mail to the user mailing list with any questions or advice about the OpenWebBeans.

 User Mailing List : [users@openwebbeans.apache.org]